canonical/cloud-init/doc/rtd/topics/datasources/cloudstack.rst

     http://data-server./latest/meta-data/{metadata type}

 If `data-server.` cannot be resolved, cloud-init will try to obtain the virtual router's address from the system's DHCP leases.
+If that fails, it will use the system's default gateway.

 Configuration
 -------------